Administering Medication to Students

 The School Committee acknowledges that in certain circumstances it may be necessary for a student to have medication administered while in attendance at school.
 The school committee discourages administration of medication on school premises when other options exist.
 Whenever possible, it is recommended that the first dose of a newly-prescribed medication be given at home.
 The school will not deny educational opportunities to students requiring the administration of medication in order to remain in attendance and participate in the educational program.

-The intent of this policy is to promote the safe administration of medications to students by school personnel and to provide for authorization of student emergency self-administration of medication from asthma inhalers, insulin pump injectors, and epinephrine autoinjectors.
+The intent of this policy is to promote the safe administration of medications (including emergency/rescue medications) to students by school personnel and to provide for authorization of student emergency self-administration of medication from asthma inhalers and epinephrine autoinjectors.

 This policy does not apply to medical marijuana, which is addressed in the School Committee’s policy JLCDA, Medical Marijuana in Schools.

-This policy also authorizes the adoption of a “collaborative practice agreement” for the purposes of stocking and administration of epinephrine autoinjectors by the school nurse or designated trained school personnel to any student during school or a school-sponsored activity under emergency circumstances involving anaphylaxis.
+This policy authorizes the adoption of a collaborative practice agreement for the purposes of stocking and administration of epinephrine autoinjectors by the school nurse or designated trained school personnel to any student during school or a school-sponsored activity under emergency circumstances involving anaphylaxis.

-This policy also authorizes the adoption of a “collaborative practice agreement to provide for the possession and administration of naloxone hydrochloride by the school nurse or designated trained school personnel to students, staff, or visitors during school or a school-sponsored activity or otherwise on school grounds in emergency circumstances involving an opioid overdose or apparent opioid overdose.
+This policy also authorizes the adoption of a collaborative practice agreement to provide for the possession and administration of naloxone hydrochloride or other noninjectable opioid overdose-reversing medication by the school nurse or designated trained school personnel to students, staff, or visitors during school or a school-sponsored activity or otherwise on school grounds in emergency circumstances involving an opioid overdose or apparent opioid overdose.

 The School Committee encourages collaboration between parents/guardians and the schools in matters involving student medication.